 10 credits overlap with ENG4340 – Nineteenth-Century American Literature

-Students prepare by studying the primary texts and completing assignments they are given in class or that are posted in Fronter.
-All handouts in connection with the course will be available in Fronter.
+You prepare for the seminars by studying the primary texts and completing assignments given in the group or posted in Canvas.
+All handouts in connection with the course will be available in Canvas.

 Submit assignments in Inspera

 You submit your assignment in the digital examination system Inspera.
 Read about how to submit assignments in Inspera.

 The examination text is given in English, and you submit your response in English.